Our Story – Research Findings

 Upcoming Events

-Lowitja Institute’s 3rd International Indigenous Health and Wellbeing Conference is coming up in June on the tropical lands of the Gimuy-walubarra Yidinji and Yirrganydji peoples in Cairns, Queensland, Australia.
-It will be the Lowitja Institute’s first conference as a community-controlled organisation, supporting Indigenous-led research for and by our peoples.
+Lowitja Institute’s 4th International Indigenous Health and Wellbeing Conference is coming up in June on the lands of the Kaurna peoples in Adelaide, South Australia.
 The three-day gathering a space for sharing innovative ideas and transformational research grounded in our ways of knowing, being and doing.
-This year’s themes are TRUTH, RIGHTS, and RESPONSE.
+This year’s themes are STRONG, FEARLESS, TOGETHER.
 Click here for Lowitja conference website

 Ethics